The Best Testosterone Booster in 2024

 • Diarrhea

-By comparison, testosterone replacement therapies introduce significantly more risk than a supplement, especially gels that can leave a residue and transfer to women and children.
+By comparison, testosterone-replacement therapies (TRTs) introduce significantly more risk than supplements, especially gels and creams that can leave a residue and transfer to women and children.
 There are reported instances of early-onset puberty and unexpected hair growth in children unknowingly exposed to testosterone-boosting gels.
-But if you exercise caution and use thorough cleaning practices, you and your loved ones should be safe.
+But if you exercise caution and use thorough cleansing practices, you and your loved ones should be safe.

 Best overall